Limpopo Province Information | Conference Venues Limpopo Province | Conference Centres | Conferences Limpopo Province

 About the Limpopo Province Province of South Africa

-The Limpopo Province of South Africa was formed from the northern region of the old Transvaal province in 1994, and was initially named Northern Transvaal.
-The following year, it was renamed Northern Province, which remained the name until 2003, when the name of the province was formally changed to Limpopo Province.
+The Limpopo Province was formed from the northern parts of the former Transvaal province in 1994 and was originally named Northern Transvaal.
+In 1995, it was renamed the Northern Province; the name remained until 2003, when the name of the province was formally changed to Limpopo Province.

 Click here for Conference Centres in the Limpopo Province

-The Limpopo Province of South Africa is generally divided into four regions namely: the Soutpansberg region, the Bushveld region, Capricorn region and the Valley of the Olifants region.
+Polokwane is the economic and geographic heart of the Limpopo Province of South Africa; the city provides the administrative workforce for a province of industry and determination.
+The Limpopo Province is divided in four regions namely; the Capricorn region, the Bushveld region, the Soutpansberg region and the Valley of the Olifants region.

 History of Limpopo Province